kubeflow/website/content/en/docs/ibm/deploy/install-kubeflow-on-iks.md

     * `<secret>` - fill in the value of secret
     * `<kubeflow-FQDN>` - fill in the FQDN of Kubeflow, if you don't know yet, just give a dummy one like `localhost`.
 Then change it after you got one.

-    **Note**: If any of the parameters changed after the initial Kubeflow deployment, you will need to manually update these parameters in the secret `appid-application-configuration`.
+    **Note**: If any of the parameters are changed after the initial Kubeflow deployment, you will need to manually update these parameters in the secret `appid-application-configuration`.
     Then, restart authservice by running the command `kubectl rollout restart sts authservice -n istio-system`.